ashraf-minhaj/go-notes/README.md

  * In addition to a name, a package may have an import path that is required when it is imported. i.e. `math/rand`
  * Man user input taking sucks!
  * Go is a “pass-by-value” language; function parameters receive a copy of the arguments from the function call.
+ * error strings should not end with punctuation or newlines, or should not be capitalized.
+ * & - ampersand
+ * You can get the address of a variable using & (an ampersand), which is Go’s “address of” operator
+ *